AivanF/factorio-Mining-Drones-Remastered/readme.md

 ## 7. Disableable Drills
 Also you can disable Burner or Electric Mining Drills to live with drones only!

+## 8. Ore Auto Loading
+If you accidentally grab ore from a depot, it will be put back when you open it `:)`

-## 8. Migrating from v1.x and forks
+## 9. Migrating from v1.x and forks

 I spent several hours to burn my brain, but made migration process from original Mining Drones mod and its forks as smooth and seamless as possible, recreating state management objects and cleaning all the hidden entities to prevent wandering drones, collision with invisible walls and overlapping text labels.

-## Other mods
+## 10. Mods compatibility

 Supported & compatible mods:
-- AAI Industry – additional recipe settings for big/small burner/electric engines
+- AAI Industry – additional recipe settings for big/small burner/electric motors/engines.
-- Space Exploration – new ores & additional settings
+- Space Exploration – new ores & additional settings.
-- Tiberian Dawn – new ores & auto rescan on their growth
+- Tiberian Dawn – new ores & auto rescan on their growth.
-- Warptorio2 – drones benefit from W2 productivity research; warp teleportation support in progress...
+- Warptorio2 – everything keep working after warp teleportations; drones benefit from W2 productivity research.
-- Deep core mining, Prospector – ignoring their special resources to keep depot's menu clean
+- Deep core mining, Prospector – ignoring their special resources to keep depot's menu clean.
 - and many more by default!
 Any new ore is already supported.

-In case you use a mod that performs some coplex logic that breaks ore detection by depots (like teleportation or ore growth), you can use manual command `/mining-depots-rescan`
+In case you use a mod that performs some complex logic that breaks ore detection by depots (like teleportation or ore growth), you can use manual commands `/mining-depots-rescan` or more cruel `/mining-depots-total-reset`

 Skin mods:
 - [C&C, Red Alert, Tiberium Dawn](https://mods.factorio.com/mod/Mining_Drones_2_CnC) – replaces depot and miners with refinery and harvesters from the legendary game series